sunnychen-0717/project/README.md

-The cloud-based server URL (your server host running on the cloud platform) for testing:
+We are using render to build up a cloud-based server, there is the cloud-based server URL for testing:
 http://localhost:8099

-4. Operation guides (like a user flow) for your server
+Operation guides  server
 - Use of Login/Logout pages: a list of valid login information, sign-in steps? …
 - Use of your CRUD web pages: which button or UI is used to implement create, read, update, and delete?